ehmicky/nve/README.md

 ```

 Please note that shell-specific features such as globbing, environment variables
 or `$VARIABLE` expansion work even without `--shell`.
+This is because those are
+interpreted by the shell before `nve` is called.

 ### --progress

 _Type_: `boolean`<br>_Default_: `true`

-Whether to show a progress bar when the Node binary is downloading.
+Whether to show a progress bar while the Node binary is downloading.

 ### --mirror